-The English-as-a-Second Language (ESL) credit curriculum is designed to develop students' language proficiency in the areas of listening, speaking, reading, and writing.
-The plan of study consists of thirteen courses divided into three skill areas and four levels (Listening-Conversation, Reading, and Writing).
-The student enters the program by taking the Michigan Test of English Language Proficiency (MTELP).
-(The Michigan Test of Aural Comprehension, the MTAC, is used optionally on each campus.)
-The credit ESL curriculum is designed to interface both with Continuing Education ESL programs and with developmental studies or college level programs on each campus.
+The English-as-a-Second Language (ESL) credit curriculum is designed to develop a student's pre-academic language proficiency in the areas of listening, speaking, reading, and writing.
+The plan of study consists of sixteen courses divided into four proficiency levels and four skills areas (Listening-Conversation, Reading, Writing, and Grammar).
+The credit curriculum is designed to interface both with other ESL programs and with developmental studies or college level programs on each campus.
+A student enters this program by taking an English placement test and then by being advised by a specially trained ESL academic advisor.